marilynong2024-source/ntu-wit-beyond-binary/README.md

 ## 🧪 Testing

 - Use on normal web pages (e.g. Wikipedia, Gmail, news sites). `chrome://` pages are not supported.
-- Try: "scroll down", "go back", "open google", "read this page", "click [button label]".
+- Try voice commands: "scroll down", "go back", "open google", "read this page", "click [button label]".
+- Try accessibility tools: Click **Simplified Reading** to see a cleaner page layout, or use **Target Size** controls to adjust click target sizes.

 ## 🐛 Troubleshooting